egorlitvinenko/exdict/README.md

 Loaders and Stores combain into <code>ResolverInitProvider</code> and <code>ErrorsStoreProvider</code> accordingly and set in <code>ExdictContext</code>.

 So after setting you can simple throw <code>ExdictException</code> or <code>ExdictRuntimeException</code> (or subclass), which automatically support ExceptionInfos and generate for you property files by default.
+After that you can take new files, add additional info if necessary and paste them into default exception dictionaries.

 To start you can see example in <code>UsingOfExdictException</code>.
 There is example of default settings initialization and simple using.
 After running code you see new files in project location where will be write new property files.
 In src/test/resources you see default exceptions.